An Englishman's Castle: Plot

-Peter Ingram is a successful London screenwriter, the creator of one of the most popular television shows in Nazi-occupied Europe, An Englishman's Castle.
-It is a period soap opera, following an ordinary London family during an imagined German invasion of England in 1940.
-Ingram is oblivious to Nazi rule, which is hidden behind a façade of seemingly-normal English daily life.
-The invasion was followed by several years of guerrilla warfare, which ended in a truce with Germany and an amnesty that enabled the resisters to resume normal daily life in return for accepting the reality of German occupation, which they generally did, feeling that further resistance was futile.
+Peter Ingram is a successful London screenwriter and the creator of one of the most popular television shows in Nazi-occupied Europe, An Englishman's Castle.
+The show is a period soap opera following an ordinary London family during an imagined German invasion of England in 1940.
+Ingram is initially oblivious to the reality of Nazi rule, which is hidden behind a façade of seemingly normal English daily life.
+The historical invasion was followed by several years of guerrilla warfare, which ended in a truce with Germany and an amnesty that enabled the resisters to resume normal daily life.
+In return, they accepted the reality of German occupation, generally feeling that further resistance was futile.

-Ingram's show furthers the feeling among the population in the present (1978) and so is highly valuable to the authorities.
-A kind of normal was restored, with few Germans to be seen in the streets.
-German rule is maintained mainly through an extensive system of collaborators, known as "delators".
-When dissidents are detained it is done by polite, soft-spoken English police but they are then delivered to torture chambers, kept discreetly out of sight.
+Ingram's show furthers this complacency among the population in the present day (1978) and is highly valued by the authorities.
+A superficial sense of normalcy has been restored, with few German soldiers visible on the streets.
+Instead, German rule is maintained mainly through an extensive system of collaborators known as "delators".
+When dissidents are detained, it is done by polite, soft-spoken English police officers who discreetly deliver them to hidden torture chambers out of sight.

-Ingram gradually becomes aware of the real state of things.
-He encounters his superiors' firm objection to the inclusion of a character with a Jewish name in the series.
-The series is largely based on his life, he argues and the Jewish man was a real friend.
-Having such a character would violate the official policy of letting the extermination of the Jews remain forgotten, never discussed openly.
-Ingram discovers that his mistress, Jill, one of the stars of his show, is secretly Jewish and a member of a clandestine resistance movement.
-Eventually, his loyalties are tested and he sides with the resistance.
+Ingram gradually becomes aware of the true state of the regime.
+He encounters firm objections from his superiors when he attempts to include a character with a Jewish name in the series.
+Ingram argues that the series is largely based on his own life and that the Jewish man was a real friend.
+However, network executives state that having such a character would violate the official policy of keeping the extermination of the Jews entirely forgotten and never discussed openly.
+Ingram soon discovers that his mistress, Jill, who is one of the stars of his show, is secretly Jewish and a member of a clandestine resistance movement.
+Eventually, his loyalties are tested, and he sides with the resistance.

-When the resistance decides to include in his show the code word that will signal a nationwide insurgency, due to its huge audience, he complies, allowing Sally (Jill) to speak the phrase when it is filmed.
-In the closing scene, he locks himself in his office as the episode is broadcast, cuts off the feed just before her scene airs and speaks the phrase himself instead, live over the air.
-As the sounds of a rebellion against the collaborationist government begin to come through the windows of his office, Ingram awaits the secret police; when someone breaks down the door he turns to stare at the unseen intruder.
+When the resistance decides to use his show's massive audience to broadcast a code word signaling a nationwide insurgency, he complies, allowing Jill to speak the phrase during filming.
+In the closing scene, he locks himself in his control studio as the episode is broadcast, cuts off the pre-recorded feed just before her scene airs, and speaks the phrase himself live over the air instead.
+As the sounds of a rebellion against the collaborationist government begin to echo through his office windows, Ingram awaits the arrival of the secret police.
+When someone finally breaks down the door, he turns to face the unseen intruder.